 How to Get Rid of Odor in Bathroom Sink?

-The good news?
-You don’t need to be a plumber to fix it.
+The good news is, you don’t need to be a plumber to fix it.

 Common Causes of Bathroom Sink Odor

-Your sink sees a lot—hair, toothpaste, soap scum, shaving cream—you name it.
-Over time, all that gunk can stick to the walls of your pipes and start to rot.
-The result?
-A sour, musty odor that seems to come from nowhere.
+Your sink gets a lot of use—hair, toothpaste, soap, shaving cream, you name it.
+After a while, all that stuff can stick to the inside of the pipes and start to break down.
+This can lead to a bad smell that seems to come out of nowhere.

-This one’s less common but more serious.
-If you’ve ruled out all other causes and the smell has a strong sulfur or “rotten egg” scent, you might have a sewer gas leak.
-In that case, it’s time to call in a professional.
+This one’s not as common but can be a bigger issue.
+If you’ve ruled out the other causes and the smell is strong, like rotten eggs, you might have a sewer gas leak.
+If that’s the case, it’s best to call a professional for help.

 Here’s a quick look at common causes and how to address them: